putridamayanti/ai-image-captioning/README.md

   ```

 ## Notes
-- The worker downloads the image; ensure the URL is publicly accessible and returns an image in a common format (JPEG/PNG).
+- If you send a URL, the worker downloads the image; ensure the URL is publicly accessible and returns an image in a common format (JPEG/PNG).
+- If you upload a file, it is transmitted as base64 to the worker internally.
 - First inference will download model weights; the initial request may take longer.
 - For production, consider setting timeouts, retries, and moving configuration to environment variables.